- Reference Number: HEY-021/2016

 At this time, your new muscle is not working.
 It is necessary to retrain the muscle from one that tires easily to one that does not.
 To train this muscle, there will be a number of visits to the hospital starting at five to six weeks following your procedure and for five further visits until the muscle will be working fully.
 Only at this time will you know how successful the procedure has been.

-The success rate of this procedure at the Hull and East Yorkshire Hospitals NHS Trust is approximately 70% of patients with a satisfactory result.
+The success rate of this procedure at the Hull University Teaching Hospitals NHS Trust is approximately 70% of patients with a satisfactory result.
 This means that 30% of patients did not have a satisfactory result.

 You may need to take approximately twelve weeks away from work.
 This is dependent on the individual and how quickly you recover.
 Once fully healed, you should not be restricted from working, sporting activities etc.